Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

+Using this generalized see-saw algorithm along with standard numerical tools used to analyze nonlocal games, we can analyze simple LC games and compare their classical and quantum values for different latency constraints and connectivity graphs.

-We apply the generalized see-saw to three-party XOR games.
-As we discuss below, in this case it is actually sufficient to use a see-saw algorithm for conventional nonlocal games, but we perform this calculation to demonstrate the use of the generalized see-saw algorithm and to finally motivate the example in~\Cref{sec:pert_xor}.
+We apply the generalized see-saw algorithm to three-party XOR games.
+As we will see below, in this case we can trivially show that a see-saw algorithm for conventional nonlocal games suffices, but we perform the calculation using the generalized version to demonstrate its use and to finally motivate the example in~\Cref{subsec:pert_xor}.
 We consider random three-party XOR games defined by a uniform distribution $\pi$ on their input and with probabilistic predicates of the form

 where for all $(s_1,s_2,s_3) \in \{0, 1\}^3$ we have